 Abdildin et al. (2023) evaluated the effect of high intensity laser therapy (HILT) in adult LBP patients.
 The primary outcome was pain intensity and secondary outcomes included disability and flexibility scores.
-The results favored the HILT group over the control group in terms of pain intensity after treatment, Oswestry Disability Index, and Roland Disability Index.
+The results favors the HILT group over the control group in terms of pain intensity after treatment, Oswestry Disability Index, and Roland Disability Index.
 The patients in the high-intensity laser therapy had statistically significantly lower (low back) pain intensity compared to the patients in the control group.
-Based on 3 RCTs, authors noted a positive effect of the HILT on LBP in terms of pain and function.
+Based on three RCTs, authors note a positive effect of the HILT on LBP in terms of pain and function.